oscarcs/interp/README.md

 [articles][3].

 ## Language Syntax
-As this is a hobby project, I haven't written a complete specification, though it broadly follows JavaScript syntax.
+As this is a hobby project, I haven't written a specification, though it broadly follows JavaScript syntax.
 The 'test' folder contains sample code in the language which (hopefully) functions correctly.
 Note however that the tests aren't exhaustive and there are almost certainly bugs and unimplemented features.